cleverage/accessibility-steps/accessibility-first-step/en/08 - Don't use a value other than ltr, rtl or empty for the dir attribute.md

 priority:   Error
 topic:      HTML
 selector:   dir
-status:     not started
+status:     needs review
 ---

 # Don't use a value other than ltr, rtl or empty for the dir attribute

 ## Purpose

-Pas de description en français.
+No description provided.

 ## Technical solution

-Pas de description en français.
+No description provided.

 ## Control method

-Pas de description en français.
+No description provided.